IBM/aspera-cli/docs/README.md

 `ascli` can also run with the [JRuby](https://www.jruby.org/) interpreter.
 All that is needed is a JVM (Java Virtual Machine) on your system (`java`).
 The JRuby package comes pre-compiled and does not require compilation of native extensions.
-Use a version of JRuby compatible with Ruby version supported by `ascli`.
+Use a version of JRuby compatible with a Ruby version supported by `ascli`.
 See [the Wikipedia page](https://en.wikipedia.org/wiki/JRuby) to match JRuby and Ruby versions.
 Choose the latest version from: